ainaral/RecipeApp/README.md

 - Add and remove user’s recipes.

 # User guide
-- Users can use the app without registeration.
+- Users can use the app without registration.
 When the user opens the app, they will have an option to choose between breakfast, lunch and dinner.
 - After selecting the right choice, users will be served with two different options.
 - They can either select the ready-made recipes offered by the app or they will have an option to type the name of ingredients or simply select from the ingredients categories and the app will show the recipes that match the ingredients.
 - Once the user finds the recipe of their choice,  they can follow the step by step instructions for it.